Solskjaer's Man Utd roller coaster rises again to leave Guardiola's head spinning | Goal.com

 Martial's performance summed up United's whole display, taking advantage of below-par City team to close the gap on the leaders to 11 points.

+"We had to suffer, we suffered a lot, they worked their nuts off," Solskjaer remarked after the game.
+"I feel we’re a better team than what we were 12, 16, 18 months ago.
+We've improved massively, more robust and resilient and there’s more personality in the team."

-Closing it further would be an almighty achievement by Solskjaer, but his United side are so wildly unpredictable it is dangerous to totally write them off.
+Closing the gap on City further would be an almighty achievement by Solskjaer, but his United side are so wildly unpredictable it is dangerous to totally write them off.

 Just ask Pep Guardiola.